ournetworks/2018/sessions/submission-registration.md

 Hello presenters,

-We've got more details on the program, registration, and also sharing our call for vendors at the kickoff yami-ichi party!
+We've got more details on the program, registration, and also sharing our call for vendors at the kickoff Internet Yami-Ichi party!
 If you indicated you are interested in a community billet we'll follow up in the next couple weeks as we've reached out to Toronto folks now.

 ⚐ PROGRAM